 I’ve been waiting to make oatmeal cookies for a while now.
 I use a Washington Post recipe that I found online a few years back.
 I’ve adapted the directions to meet my needs for gfe and added a few ingredients from time to time.
-Finally, my certified gluten-free oats arrived!
-(I buy my Gifts of Nature certified gluten-free rolled oats through the large Gluten Intolerance Group I belong to.
-The large group order means a discount price with free shipping.)
-Let’s talk about certified gluten-free oats, and what that means exactly, for a moment.

-Tricia Thompson, MS RD (who is also known as The Gluten-Free Dietitian), did a study on the amount of gluten in oats in 2004.
+Tricia Thompson, MS RD (who is also known as The Gluten-Free Dietitian and is the founder/operator of Gluten Free Watchdog), did a study on the amount of gluten in oats in 2004.
 Not only have the results of Tricia’s study been widely reported on numerous sites and in Gluten-Free Living magazine, but she spoke to my support group last year about a safe, healthy gluten-free diet.
 Therefore, we had an opportunity to hear her speak on her study at length.
 Specifically, her study, which was published in The New England Journal of Medicine, showed high amounts of gluten in Quaker, McCann’s, and Country Choice oats.
 Sure, there were some samples that contained less than 20 ppm, but, and this is a big BUT, others contained varying levels from 23 ppm to 1807 ppm.
 If you continue to eat these mainstream oats, one might say that you are playing the oats version of Russian Roulette with your health.
 Remember … not all reactions and symptoms of gluten exposure and damage are readily apparent.
 In fact, there was a Q & A in this month’s issue of Gluten-Free Living that applies directly here.
 The reader inquired about the impact of cheating occasionally.
 Ivor Hill, MD, responded as follows:

 “Continued or repeated cheating on the diet will lead to progressive damage, and we know that in some cases, this can be fairly extensive for some years before clinical signs develop.”